Multidimensional Principal Components (Map Viewer)

 The Input layer group includes the following parameters:

-• Multidimensional imagery layer indicates which imagery layer will be analyzed.
-If there are not any imagery layers available to be selected in the tool, a multidimensional imagery layer must be added to the map.
+• Multidimensional imagery layeris the imagery layer that will be analyzed.
+If there are no imagery layers available to be selected in the tool, a multidimensional imagery layer must be added to the map.
 The tool processes data along one dimension, such as a time series raster or a data cube defined by a nontime dimension [X, Y, Z].
 If an input variable includes multiple dimensions, such as depth and time, the first dimension value will be used by default.

-• Dimension indicates which statistic will be extracted.
+• Dimension is the statistic that will be extracted.
 If the input raster is not a multidimensional raster, this parameter is not required.

-• Variable indicates which variable will be aggregated along the selected dimension.
+• Variable is the variable that will be aggregated along the selected dimension.
 If no variable is specified, all variables with the selected dimension will be analyzed.

 Component settings